simonelnahas/savant-ide/README.md

 ### Savant IDE

 A souped-up IDE for testing Scilla smart contracts painlessly.
-It can be tried out at https://savant-ide.zilliqa.com/.
+It can be tried out at https://savant-ide.zilliqa.com/ (works best on Chrome).

 Scilla is a smart contract language being developed for Zilliqa.
 To learn more about the language, visit https://scilla-lang.org/.